Comparing Better Choice (BTTR) and Its Competitors

 |2.41

-Better Choice currently has a consensus price target of $6.50, indicating a potential upside of 149.04%.
-As a group, “Beverages” companies have a potential upside of 94.49%.
-Given Better Choice’s stronger consensus rating and higher probable upside, equities research analysts clearly believe Better Choice is more favorable than its peers.
+Better Choice presently has a consensus target price of $6.50, indicating a potential upside of 155.91%.
+As a group, “Beverages” companies have a potential upside of 93.38%.
+Given Better Choice’s stronger consensus rating and higher probable upside, analysts plainly believe Better Choice is more favorable than its peers.

+This table compares Better Choice and its peers revenue, earnings per share (EPS) and valuation.

 Summary